CoreXYNexus/CoreXY-MS/README.md

-# CXY-MSv1
+# CoreXY-MS
-A corexy printer using Makerslide and a Duet 3 on 24vdc.
-Photos show a DuetWifi. :-)
+A corexy printer using Makerslide, EXOSlide with Duet 3 6HC and 1LC using a Raspberry Pi 4.

 August 2020: Upgraded to a Duet 3 6HC with 1LC.
 Currently using in stand alone, no Pi.